hmc-cs70-fall2022/Example-TestingLogger/README.md

 FAILURE (after 4 passes): example.cpp:23:       i < MAX
 ```

 It shows you which line of the file the problem was, and what the code that produced a false value was.
 It will only print this message once however (the first time it fails).
-Subsquent failures will be noted in the summary.
+Subsequent failures will be noted in the summary.

 When a test fails, the summary is more detailed, showing you a list of all the failures: